 - Use quality ingredients.
 Because there’s very little to bog this recipe down, every ingredient needs to shine.
 Don’t you dare use powdered parmesan cheese from a can.
 I’ll hunt you down.

-- Get a block of real parmigana, use a good olive oil that hasn’t been watered down with other ingredients, and fresh basil and parsley.
+- Get a block of real parmesan, use a good olive oil like California Olive Ranch, and fresh basil and parsley.

 - I don’t recommend adding fresh garlic but you can if you want to.
 I just find that it totally overpowers all of the other flavors and your breath will cause people to faint for the rest of the day.
 It’s not really worth it.